 Finding a chocolate cake recipe proved tricky.
 I didn’t want something too rich, like a brownie.
 I thought about using my favorite chocolate butter cake recipe but butter cakes don’t like to be cold.
 They get hard and dry with refrigeration and I wanted to be able to assemble the ice cream on top of the cake and freeze the whole thing.
 So I started trying chiffon cakes which use oil instead of butter.
 Oil doesn’t freeze so I figured the cake wouldn’t freeze hard.
 One recipe by Rose Levy Barenbaum in “The Cake Bible” caught my eye.
 Apparently when her mother gave her the recipe she told her the texture was perfect even right out of the freezer.
 So I gave it a shot but it didn’t have a deep enough chocolate flavor and the texture was too fluffy so I tried again, adding another 25 grams of cocoa powder and that seemed to do the trick.
 It had a deeper chocolate flavor and the texture improved as well.

-This recipe makes about a quart of ice cream.
+This recipe makes about a pint of ice cream.
 The number of cakes you get depends on the size of your molds.
+I use molds that hold about 4 oz so I get 8 cakes.

 - Earl Gray Ice Cream